The Acme Brewery of San Francisco was established in 1907 by

 Acme invested heavily in advertising and used ad agencies to

 come up with their ever-changing campaigns.
-The following are a
+For a

 few of the more long-lived campaigns and their approximate years